cortiz0550/100-days-of-code/log.md

 **Today's Progress**: I started breaking up the code I have now into smaller files.
 I am using Blueprint because it is convenient, but I still need to figure out how everything fits together.
 I can run the server, but can't display the pages because it isn't connected yet.
 That is next.

 **Thoughts:** I feel in over my head trying to break everything apart and have had to lean on the app I made with the Flask book.
 I dont like it, but I am trying to figure out why I am using certain packages and omitting some I feel like I dont need.
 So I am still learning, not just copying.
 I do feel like this is a good way for me to get better at all of this though.

+### Day 4: February 16, 2021

+**Today's Progress**: I got the app to work and display to the screen!

+**Thoughts:** Amazing feeling making it work!
+I still need to fully understand it though.

+### Day 5: February 18, 2021

+**Today's Progress**: I worked on trying to make custom css work with bootstrap.
+No luck so far, but in the process I learned about what bootstrap is.
+It is a framework from which we can build nice websites using a grid.

+**Thoughts:** Slowly but surely starting to understand the different levels of web development and how they interact.
+There are still a whole lot of questions, but at least I feel like I am progressing.